 The Naming Rules

-The Naming Rules for places in Victoria 2022 uphold the guidelines in the Geographic Place Names Act 1998.
+The Naming Rules for places in Victoria 2022 uphold the guidelines allowed for under the Geographic Place Names Act 1998.
 They are mandatory for naming authorities in Victoria and provide a strong basis for standardised and clear naming procedures across the state.

 Making a Naming Proposal